dmarciano/RandomStringGenerator/README.md

 - **a(2,3,4)** - Invalid format/too many commas

 ## Future Plans
-- Currently there is plan for the next release to include a token, or modifier, to indicate that certain letters and/or numbers should be *not* be generated.
-This would make it possible for users to specify, for example, that they don't want the letter 'l' (lowercase L) or '1' (one) output for specific tokens or anywhere in the generated string.
 - A method of specifying a range, or set, of numbers/character to use for generating the string.

 ## Contributing